 A tooth extraction is a viable general dentistry solution for the following conditions:

 - Severe gum disease

 - Orthodontic treatment

 - Broken tooth

 - Fractured root

-While sometimes necessary, a dental extraction is considered as a last resort when a tooth can no longer be saved.
-To find out if you are a candidate for a necessary extraction, contact Dr. Tan and schedule your consultation today!
+While sometimes necessary, a tooth extraction is considered as a last resort when a tooth can no longer be saved.
+To find out if you are a candidate for a tooth extraction in McAllen, TX, contact our local dentist and schedule your cosmetic dentistry consultation at our dental offices today!